 The Consequences of Sleep Deprivation

 Each adult should get seven to nine hours of sleep per night for optimal health.
-Getting any amount less than 7 hours is considered sleep deprivation, which can cause physical and mental complications.
+Getting any amount less than 7 hours is considered sleep deprivation, which can cause short- and long-term health complications.

 There are multiple causes of sleep deprivation, such as lifestyle changes, travel, sleep disorders and medical conditions.
 The important thing is to recognize if you are impacted by sleep deprivation, so you can act to avoid the ramifications, which may include: